tu6ge/vsce-publish/README.md

 # primer/publish

-This [GitHub Action][github actions] publishes to npm with the following conventions:
+This [GitHub Action][github actions] publishes to visual studio marketplace  with the following conventions:

-1. If we're on the default branch, the `version` field is used as-is and we just run `npm publish --access public`.
+1. If we're on the default branch, the `version` field is used as-is and we just run `vsce publish`.
    - After publishing a new version on the default branch, we tag the commit SHA with `v{version}` via the GitHub API.
    - If the version in `package.json` is already published, we exit with a `0` code.
 Previously, we exited with a `78` code, which was Actions v1-speak for "neutral", but this has been [removed from Actions v2](https://twitter.com/ethomson/status/1163899559279497217?s=20).
 1. If we're on a `release-<version>` branch, we publish a release candidate to the `next` npm dist-tag with the version in the form: `<version>-rc.<sha>`.